 Nicky Henderson is a trainer famed for his success with hurdlers at the Festival – not that he does badly with his chasers either – and it isn’t too surprising to see that it is the Lambourn maestro who is out in front here.
 Vic Smyth, Peter Easterby and Fred Winter won’t be catching Henderson now, but Willie Mullins is still going strong and could conceivably lay down a challenge.

 Too Old, Too Slow?

 It is s generally held belief that – be it on the flat or over jumps – horses slow down as they get older, and therefore the older performers will tend to struggle over the shorter distances where speed is of the essence.
 The chart below would certainly suggest that that view holds true for this race, with only four of the 93 winners to date being older than nine years of age.
 In fact those four wins can be attributed to just the two horses, with both Hatton’s Grace and Sea Pigeon winning as a 10 and 11 year old.

-Overall the race has been dominated by runners aged between five and seven, with 73% of the winners up to and including 2020 falling into that bracket.
+Overall the race has been dominated by runners aged between five and seven, with almost 73% of the winners up to and including 2022 falling into that bracket.